ivancuric/system-fonts-userstyle/README.md

 Uses the system font stack and enables ligatures on Twitter, Hacker News, Facebook, Reddit, Inoreader and Messenger.com.

+Also replaces the horrible Courier New font in `code` and `pre` blocks.

 Feel free to add your own.
-Also removes the horrible Courier New font in code and pre blocks.

 ![reddit](https://userstyles.org/style_screenshots/139930_after.png)